Imagix/uvtt2fgu/README.md

                         Width of portals
   --portallength PORTALLENGTH
-                        Additional length to add to portals -v, --version         show program's version number and exit
+                        Additional length to add to portals -r REMOVE, --remove REMOVE
+                        Remove the input dd2vtt file after conversion -v, --version         show program's version number and exit
 ```

+Parameters specified on the command-line will supersede parameters specified in the configuration file.

 By default, the program will not overwrite destination files.
 You can use `-f` to force it to overwrite.